farm-ng/amiga-dev-kit/website/docs/examples/pendant_state/README.md

 You can either run this example directly on a brain by `ssh`'ing in, or use your local PC.
-If using your local PC, it should be either connected to the same local network as the brain or linked to it through tailscale.
+If using your local PC, it should be either connected to the same local network as the brain or linked to it through [**tailscale**.](https://tailscale.com/)

 The requirements to run this example are to have a [**farm-ng brain**](/docs/brain/) running the `canbus service`, with a pendant attached to your Amiga.
 There will be no `/pendant` stream if your amiga does not have a wired pendant connected.

-At the current dashboard firmware release `v0.5.0`, the `PendantState` is not published on the CAN bus for pendant alternatives, including Kartech wireless remotes and the on-screen pendant.
+At the current dashboard firmware release `v0.5.0`, the `PendantState` is not published on the CAN bus for pendant alternatives, including Kar-Tech wireless remotes and the on-screen pendant.

 ## `PendantState` details